CNX Resources Corporation research snapshot

 Business essence

 Customers pay CNX for natural gas that powers heating, power generation, industrial processes, and petrochemicals.
-The company converts Appalachian Basin reserves, low-cost operations, midstream infrastructure, and methane abatement technology into commodity-cycle cash flow.
-CNX does not pay a dividend, retaining all cash for reinvestment and debt management.
+The company converts Appalachian Basin reserves, low-cost Marcellus and Utica operations, owned midstream assets, and methane abatement and 45Z credit programs into commodity-cycle cash flow.
+CNX pays no dividend and returns cash through share buybacks.

 Moat

-The moat rests on low-cost Marcellus and Utica reserves, a large undeveloped inventory, owned midstream assets, operational expertise in horizontal drilling and completions, and a unique methane abatement program.
-It is moderate because natural gas is a commodity and CNX has no pricing power over Henry Hub or regional basis differentials.
+The moat rests on low-cost Marcellus and Utica reserves, a large undeveloped inventory, owned midstream assets, drilling and completions expertise, and a differentiated New Tech methane abatement business.
+It is moderate because natural gas is a commodity and CNX has no pricing power over Henry Hub or the Appalachian basis.

 Munger risk inversion